johnmfarrell1/rails6-bootstrap4/README.md

 ========

 Blank Rails 6.0.2 example application that integrates Rails and Bootstrap 4.0 via Webpacker.
-Bundled with [High Voltage](https://github.com/thoughtbot/high_voltage) also for easy static page generation.
+Bundled with [High Voltage](https://github.com/thoughtbot/high_voltage) also for easy static page generation and [Bootswatch](https://bootswatch.com/) for flexible look and feel.

 #### Rails
 Ruby on Rails, or Rails, is a server-side web application framework written in Ruby under the MIT License.